Jason-Arev/StoreIt/README.md

 ## 🤖 Introduction

-**FileSafe** is a full-stack file storage and sharing platform built as a follow-along learning project to practice modern web development technologies.
+**StoreIt** is a full-stack file storage and sharing platform built as a follow-along learning project to practice modern web development technologies.
 This project demonstrates the implementation of a complete file management system with user authentication, email verification, and cloud storage integration using industry-standard tools and frameworks.

 This was a hands-on learning experience focused on building a production-ready web application that combines frontend development, backend services, database management, and cloud storage solutions.